 Click Next if Windows warns you that you won’t be able to roll back to a prior version of the OS.

-Note down which app will remove so you can install them again after reset the windows, then after click next you will prompt Ready To Reset This Pc.
+Note down which app will remove so you can install them again after resetting the windows, then after click next you will prompt Ready To Reset This Pc.

 Click Reset when prompted.